Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Western Electric engineers started experimenting with fiber optic cable networks in the mid 1970's.
 By 1978, GTE, Bell Telephone and ITT each had their own operational fiber optic telephone links.

-In 1980 AT&T was manufacturing their "Lightguide" fiber Optic cables at it's Western Electric "Atlanta Works" plant
+In 1980 AT&T was manufacturing their "Lightguide" fiber Optic cables at the Western Electric "Atlanta Works" plant

 .
 "Lightguide" was AT&T's original name for optical fiber transmission; it was derived from "waveguide", the name for the hollow pipes used to carry microwave signals.